- Directed By: Joel Schumacher

 |Domestic Box Office: $24,094||Overseas Box Office: $9,588,375|

-Trespass was financed by Nu Image/Millennium with a gross budget of $38,674,575 and after a large Louisiana tax credit, the net budget was $28.3 million.
-Nu Image/Millennium pre-sold Stolen to overseas distributors, which would cover a good portion of the budget.
+The gross budget for Trespass was $38,674,575 and after a large Louisiana tax credit, the net budget was $28.3 million.
+It was financed by Nu Image/Millennium, which also pre-sold Stolen to overseas distributors, which would cover a good portion of the budget.
 Millennium had been Nicolas Cage’s best employer for years, as they handed him many starring vehicles, all of which were money losers.
 Their working relationship began with the so bad it’s good The Wicker Man (2006), Bad Lieutenant: Port of Call New Orleans (2009), Drive Angry (earlier in 2011), Trespass and Stolen (2012).

 With Cage’s stock as a bankable star diminishing with each consecutive paycheck film, Trespass began a new era of Cage films being opened in a handful of theaters and simultaneously on VOD.
 Millennium handled the stateside release after distributors passed on both Trespass and Stolen and they gave the movies a penny pinching release.